 The Social Democrats are Ireland's newest Political Party.
 Advocating the 'Nordic Model' of Social Democracy, our aim is for a more equal society with a robust economy and strong public services at its heart.
 We support investment in Mental Health Services, affordable e

-The Society for International Affairs was set up four years ago to give students with an interest in international affairs and diplomacy an opportunity to explore these interests, engage in discourse with like-minded people and hear about diplomatic life from ambassador
+The Society for International Affairs was set up in 2012 to give students with an interest in international affairs and diplomacy an opportunity to explore these interests.

 SocSoc is Trinity's one stop shop for all things Sociological!
 Dublin University Sociology Society (SocSoc for short) was founded in 2013.
 SocSoc is open to everyone with an interest in Sociology and how we are all affected by the big and small things in society.
 SocSoc